Cookies and the ICO, GDPR, PECR and ePrivacy Regulation

-Cookies are a valuable tool that can give your organisation a great deal of insight into your users’ online activities.
+Cookies are a valuable tool that can give your organisation great insight into your users’ online activities.
 The regulations governing cookies are currently split between the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications Regulation (PECR), and the ePrivacy Directive, with the incoming ePrivacy Regulation set to be finalised later this year.

 Cookies can trigger the collection of huge amounts of data – which can sometimes collect enough information to identify an individual without their consent through capturing personal data.
 Because of this, cookies are an increasing regulatory priority for the ICO.

-In this article, we will help you understand what the GDPR, PECR and the ePrivacy Directive currently mandate about cookies, how to achieve cookie compliance and future activities from the ICO and the ePrivacy Regulation.
+This article will help you understand what the GDPR, PECR and the ePrivacy Directive currently mandate about cookies, how to achieve cookie compliance and future activities from the ICO and the ePrivacy Regulation.

-Before we dive into that, it’s important to firstly establish a basic understanding of the different cookie categories your website can use and how they work.
+Before we dive into that, it’s important to establish a basic understanding of the different cookie categories your website can use and how they work.

 The three common ways of classifying cookies are: how long they last, their origin, and what purpose they serve on your website.